API Reference

 Compatible with OAuth tooling and standard Authorization headers.

-API keys are prefixed with son_key_ and are sensitive — treat them like passwords.
+API keys are prefixed with son_key_ and are sensitive, so treat them like passwords.
 Revoke and rotate if compromised.

 POST /api/v1/image